 Program details

-Shine Awards are available to incorporated nonprofit organizations located in and serving communities within SMUD’s service area.
+Shine awards are available to incorporated nonprofit organizations located in and serving communities within SMUD’s service area.
 Read the FAQs to learn about eligibility, funding and application details.

 Funding levels